 Low-carbohydrate diets tend to cause large amounts of weight to be lost during the first week or so, as the body converts stored carbohydrates (glycogen) to energy.
 As glycogen is broken down, the body also excretes large amounts of water, adding to the weight loss.
 However, once the body begins to use stored fat for energy, weight loss slows.
 People following a low-carbohydrate diet may substitute fats for the carbohydrates they are avoiding.
 In such cases, the diet may be so high in fat that the total caloric intake exceeds what the body uses.
 In such cases, weight loss stops after glycogen is used up.

 Fat supplies a large number of calories per gram and is more readily deposited as body fat than are proteins and carbohydrates.
 A reduction of only 10 grams of fat per day saves about 90 calories.
 Thus, reducing the amount of fat rather than the amount of protein or carbohydrate might seem a faster way to lose weight.
-However, such a diet may not work.
+However, such a diet may not work unless overall caloric intake is reduced.
 For example, people on low-fat diets may consume more carbohydrates and protein than normal and thus ultimately consume more calories.

 Fiber indirectly helps with weight loss in several ways: